-Most real estate agents and landlords in California decide to charge a rental application fee when screening tenants.
-This is a widely accepted practice that can help cover the direct costs associated with screening tenants.
+Most real estate agents and landlords in California charge a rental application fee when screening tenants.
+This is a widely accepted practice that can help cover the direct costs associated.

-But the seemingly simple act of collecting rental application fees in California can be a big area of risk for you if you don’t do things the right way.
-There are a number of really important regulations (mainly found in California Civil Code §1950.6) that govern the way in which you can safely collect screening fees as part of your screening process.
+But the seemingly simple act of collecting California rental applications can be a big area of risk if you don’t do things the right way.
+There are a number of really important regulations (mainly found in California Civil Code §1950.6) that govern the way in which you can safely collect screening fees.

 Luckily, we’ve simplified these regulations into the below article so you can easily understand what the rules are.
 As always, you should consult with an experienced landlord/tenant attorney when deciding on your screening fee policy.
 This is merely general information, not legal advice.

 Why charge a rental application fee?

 The point of a rental application fee in California is not to make a huge profit.
 This fee is only meant to cover your screening costs.
 Most application fees cost between $30 and $50 per applicant.

 Generally speaking, the screening fee you can charge is made up of two categories:

 - “Out of pocket” costs associated with purchasing and accessing screening reports.
 This is the most common reason agents and landlords charge a fee.
 For example, your tenant screening provider charges $30 for you to access screening reports.